ML4MolSim/dit_mc/README.md

 ```

 ## Acknowledgements

+During data preparation, we adopt the implementation of the Floyd–Warshall algorithm provided in the [Graphormer](https://github.com/microsoft/Graphormer) repository.

 Our test and evaluation scripts are in part based on the following open source contributions:
 - [GeoMol](https://github.com/PattanaikL/GeoMol)